dulo-tech/xlog/README.md

 ```

 By default when you log a message to the xlog.Debug level, the message is written
-to all files added at the xlog.Debug level *or greater*.
+to all files added at the xlog.Debug level *and greater*.
 The
 xlog.LoggerMap.FindByLevel() method is responsible for returning loggers registered
 at a given level and all those registered at greater levels.